New Zealand/Australia Morning Call-Global markets

 OIL

-NEW YORK - U.S. oil fell in choppy trading on Monday, as the
+NEW YORK - U.S. oil futures extended their move lower for a

 For a full report, double click on